Robot Drummer: Learning Rhythmic Skills for Humanoid Drumming: Experimental Setup

 \subsubsection{Normalized Pairwise Variability Index (nPVI)}

-The normalized Pairwise Variability Index (nPVI) quantifies the relative variability in timing between successive drum hits, known as inter-onset intervals (IOIs).
+The normalized Pairwise Variability Index (nPVI) \cite{toussaint2013pairwise} quantifies the relative variability in timing between successive drum hits, known as inter-onset intervals (IOIs).
 For each adjacent pair of IOIs, we compute the absolute difference divided by their mean, then average these values across the entire song.
 A higher nPVI reflects greater temporal irregularity and thus a more challenging rhythm for the robot to execute.
-This metric is widely used in music analysis to capture rhythmic complexity across diverse musical styles \cite{toussaint2013pairwise}.